alexyuly/chil/README.md

 ### YAML

 According to [*The Official YAML Web Site*](http://yaml.org/), "YAML is a human friendly data serialization standard for all programming languages."
-Compost components are written in YAML, because it is concise, it lacks unnecessary symbols like quotes and braces, and it converts directly to JSON, which makes it interoperable with JavaScript.
+Compost components are written in YAML, because it is concise, it lacks superfluous symbols like quotes and braces, and it converts directly to JSON, which makes it interoperable with JavaScript.

 YAML is easy to learn.
 It consists of two data structures used by Compost: